pudly/schmopera-hugo/content/articles/renee-fleming-brings-a-new-luster-to-dumbarton-oaks.md

 Full diva mode was assumed for Massanet's passionate "Adieu, notre petite table" from _Manon_.
 To sate a broad swipe of the fan base there would be juicy operatic moments later in the program with a bright and rollicking "Musette savria sulla bocce viva" from the lesser known _La bohème_ by Leoncavallo, and Cilea's melodramatic paean to the theater, "lo son l'utile ancelle" from _Adriana Lecouvreur_.

 From the little known opera _Die Kathrin_ by Austrian film music pioneer, Eric Korngold, "Ich solo ihn niemals, niemals meh sehn," Fleming shows lovely restraint.
 The aria, subdued by the piano arrangement, made ample use of Fleming's gorgeous diminuendo and set the stage for "Da geht er hin", the Marschallin's monologue from Richard Strauss' _Der Rosenkavalier_.

+> She played with the lovely but treacherous introduction, toyed with the melody and introduced some improvisation at the end.

 Of Fleming's signature roles at the MET, perhaps the Marschallin is her most prominent with some 30 performances in the house.
 Over the years followers have witnessed firsthand her development of this complex character, a role she retired with a new production in 2017.
 At Dumbarton Oaks her Marschallin is anxious, irritated and perplexed, but determined.
 We have seen such attributes in her previous portrayals but this one feels more in touch.
 Without the operatic trapping she's quite modern.
 At this juncture in Fleming's career it is of some consequence to hear the monologue in recital.